WeatherWaterClimateServices/wwcs/WWCS/irrigation/telegramBot/README.md

 @BotFather will reply with the token.
 To delete the bot send `/deletebot` to @BotFather.

+# Registering a user for interaction with the telegram bot

+For a site which receives irrigation advice, in the SitesHumans.Sites table, set the `irrigation` column to 1.
+In the `fieldproperties` column of that site, configure the humanID to point to the user as registered in the SitesHumans.Humans table.
+In that table, enter the user's into the `telegramID`

+That user must search for the bot in the telegram application (e.g., wwcs_test) and refresh it to the current setting by typing `/start` at the prompt of the bot.

+# After updates of language (see below) or the source code of the bot, or anything, restart the related service:

+    wwcs@myServer: git pull
+    ...
+    root@myServer# systemctl restart irrigationbot.service

+Then open the telegram bot and refresh it by entering `/start` at the promt.

 # Translations

 We only support one language per installation, and this should be defined by a